Back to The Mycelial Grimoire

 Corrugated steel — rising in popularity.
 Galvanized panels with reinforced corners last 20+ years, drain well, and look striking in a modern garden.
 A 4×8×2 ft steel bed runs $150–$300 kit or DIY.

 Concrete blocks (cinder blocks) — cheap, fast, indestructible.
-The block holes can host strawberries or herbs around the bed’s perimeter.
-Looks utilitarian; that’s either a feature or a flaw.
+The hollow cores can host strawberries or herbs around the bed’s perimeter.
+It looks utilitarian; that is either a feature or a flaw, depending on the garden you are after.

 Avoid pressure-treated lumber from before 2003 (CCA chemicals leach), tires (heavy metals), and railroad ties (creosote).
 Modern pressure-treated lumber (ACQ) is generally considered safe for vegetable beds, but I prefer natural materials when I can afford them.